A message from our Rector

-I am involved in taking weekly assemblies for the whole school and we also have all the children in the Church for celebration at Harvest Christmas and Easter.
+I am involved in taking collective worship for the whole school and we also have all the children in the Church for celebration at Harvest Christmas and Easter.
 Additionally, we hold a Christingle service just before Christmas for children and parents where we celebrate Christ as the Light of the World.

 In recent years we have started holding a Bible service for children in year 6.
 The Church Council in Ditton purchases Bibles for all children in that year group and at this service we present each child with their own personal Bible.
 It is wonderful to see the excitement on their faces as they receive a Bible!

 There are many occasions during the year when I hold question and answer sessions both in classrooms and also in the Church.
 What brilliant questions young children ask!
 Great conversations and discussion have emerged during these times.

 We pray for the children and school regularly at our Sunday services and at our Prayer@7 meeting which takes place each Monday evening.
 We also pray for the school at our small group meetings which take place in different members of the Church's homes ( when there is no Covid!).

 The Parish Church of St Peters Ditton is delighted to have such a close link with the school.
 We look forward in the coming years to building on and strengthening this link.

 Finally, some more information about me personally: